Create a food – Overview

 1. Open or create a workspace.

-4. On the General tab, enter the name for the food.
+3. On the General tab, enter the name of the food.

 To create a food for a specific client